How Is Executive Compensation Different From Other Employees?

 But, when an employer finds an executive level employee who can run all or part of the business and make it profitable, the employer is willing to pay.

 Lower level, or starting out employees who are early in their careers, may find that compensation is not negotiable at all.
-The employer has a certain number of dollars that he wants to pay for the early career employee - and that's all he's willing to offer.
+The employer has a certain number of dollars that he wants to pay for the early career employee, and that's all he's willing to offer.

 The Executive Offer Letter

 The executive offer letter, in contrast with a lower level employee offer letter, is more detailed and contains a variety of options usually not available to other employees.
 In contrast with lower level employees, the executive compensation package will include a severance package spelled out. if the employment relationship fails to work out.